adriangeerre/SyFi/README.md

 __Conda:__

 The conda environment is supplemented in the repository.
-You can create the environment using `conda env create -f SyFi.yml`.
+You can create the environment using `mamba env create -f SyFi.yml`.
 Otherwise, you can try creating your own environment using running the following code:

 ```
-conda create -n SyFi -y
-conda activate SyFi
-conda install -c bioconda blast bwa-mem2 spades bcftools seqkit kallisto whatshap=0.17 python=3.6.13 tabix bedtools seqtk
+mamba create -n SyFi -c bioconda blast bwa-mem2 spades bcftools seqkit kallisto whatshap python samtools tabix bedtools seqtk r-base r-optparse
-conda install -c conda-forge r-base r-optparse

-# Correct Samtools libcrypto.so error:
-cd {ANACONDA_PATH}/envs/SyFi/lib
-ln -s libcrypto.so.1.1 libcrypto.so.1.0.0
 ```

 Where *{ANACONDA_PATH}* is the path of your **own anaconda/miniconda** installation.